shieldworks/aegis-web/docs/production.md

 attacker who has access to that pod can override (*but not read*) secrets on workloads.

+**Aegis** leverages Kubernetes security primitives and modern cryptography to secure access to secrets.
+And **Aegis Sentinel** is the **only** system part that has direct write access to the **Aegis Safe** secrets store.
+Therefore, o nce you secure your access to **Aegis Sentinel** with proper RBAC and policies, you secure your access to your secrets.

 [distroless]: https://github.com/GoogleContainerTools/distroless

 ## Set CPU and Memory Limits